DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/dxSchedulerAppointment/recurrenceException.md

 ---
 ---
 ##### shortDescription
-Specifies the start date and time of one or more appointments to delete from a series.
-Requires [recurrenceRule](/Documentation/ApiReference/Common/Object_Structures/dxSchedulerAppointment/#recurrenceRule) to be set.
+Specifies the start date and time of one or more appointments to exclude from a series.
+This option requires that you also set [recurrenceRule]/Documentation/ApiReference/Common/Object_Structures/dxSchedulerAppointment/#recurrenceRule).

 ---